Sears has 'substantial doubt' that it can survive

 Related: There's a retail bubble -- and it's bursting

-Sears Holdings has been in trouble almost since the 2005 merger that joined the two department store brands.
+Still, Sears Holdings has been in trouble almost since the 2005 merger that joined the two department store brands.

 At the start of 2006, it had 3,400 U.S. stores and 370 more in Canada that it has since sold.
 By the end of this January, it had only 1,400 stores left, all in the United States.
 The company still has 140,000 employees, but that too is down sharply from the 355,000 it had in 2006.